football player Thiago alcantara snapshot_rating

 Automated role classification with GMM

 We use a Gaussian Mixture Model (GMM) to cluster players in an unsupervised way and automatically identify real tactical roles (e.g., “finisher,” “crossing fullback”).
-This ensures the rating system is based on actual on-pitch function, not rigid position labels.
+This keeps the rating system anchored to actual on-pitch function, not rigid position labels.

 Player Role Distribution via GMM Clustering